facebook

 Location of nearby potted plants, green features

-A green feature nearby your unit may also attract more pests such as centipedes, millipedes and termites, eventually making their way into homes.
+A green feature nearby your unit may also attract more pests such as centipedes, millipedes, and termites, eventually making their way into homes.
 As the greens and wood are their natural habitats, some places may even attract snakes!

 Even simple acts of watering your potted plants may bring in some uninvited pests.

-Location of nearby rubbish chute center
+Location of nearby rubbish chute centre

 A secondary pest infestation…?

-While many pests crawl or climb, some like termites can even fly!
-Therefore it does not really matter whether you live on a high floor home or low floor home.
+While many pests crawl or climb, some, like termites, can even fly!
+Therefore, it does not really matter whether you live on a high floor home or low floor home.
 Don’t panic if you see a lizard or spider at home.
 Think about why are they there in the first place?

 This article was originally posted on Rentokil.